lauraFortune/theOnlineGallery/README.md

    ```bash
    git clone https://github.com/lauraFortune/theOnlineGallery.git
    ```
 2. Create a new file inside the root directory and name it '.env'.
-Populate your '.env' file based on the provided '.env.example' file inside 'theOnlineGallery' folder.<br>
+Populate your '.env' file based on the provided '.env.example' file inside 'theOnlineGallery' folder.
    Example '.env' file:

    ```bash